-Youtube has grown from funny animal videos to a literal monster platform for video content and the music industry has taken notice.
-Every major artist has some form of presence on Youtube making it a great way to discover new music.
+YouTube has grown from funny animal videos to a literal monster platform for video content and the music industry has taken notice.
+Every major artist has some form of presence on YouTube making it a great way to discover new music.

 By following your favourite artists or record labels you can search through an extensive back catalogue of releases.
 You’ll also be able to keep up to date with new releases.
 Additionally, the suggested videos can often lead you to discover similar music from other artists.

 There is also a plethora of mixes with tracklists available from not only the big name DJs but also from hobby DJs.
-Several of the major festivals like Tomorrowland and Ultra Music Festival will also upload their shows to Youtube.
+Several of the major festivals like Tomorrowland and Ultra Music Festival will also upload their shows to YouTube.
 This allows you to see what tracks the hottest DJs are currently playing.

-Of course be prepared to have to sit through ads unless you subscribe to Youtube Red or run Ad Blocker software.
+Of course, be prepared to have to sit through ads unless you subscribe to Youtube Red or run Ad Blocker software.

 Spotify & Other Music Streaming Services

-Spotify and other similar services is also a great way to discover new music.
+Spotify and other similar services are also a great way to discover new music.
 The streaming era continues to grow by leaps and bounds each year replacing the need to physically own the music you enjoy.